jlorieau/mollib/docs/cli/measure.rst

         options are ignored.
 Heteroatom chains are skipped.

         The ``--rama`` command classifies Ramachandran angles based on backbone-backbone amide hydrogen bonds.
+A residue is classified based on whether its amide or carbonyl is participating in a hydrogen bond.
         Residues without a classification are either randomly coil, or they correspond to secondary structure units at the surface of the protein, without an intramolecular hydrogen bond.

         The *isolated* classification is given for residues that have backbone hydrogen bonds, but these cannot be classified into conventional